jeffrey82221/monad_playground/README.md

 ## ParaDag Monad
 - [ ] Create a monad that leverage the simple Multi-threading execution mode of paradag to speed up IO bounded workflow.
-    - [ ] Start with a paradag playground
+    - [X] Start with a paradag playground : https://github.com/jeffrey82221/paradag_playground
-        - [ ] experiment with the topology sorting machenism
+        - [X] experiment with the topology sorting machenism
-        - [ ] experiment with the multi-thread execution mechanism
+        - [X] experiment with the multi-thread execution mechanism
+    - [ ] Build a remote Ray API that can execute any serverless python function: https://github.com/jeffrey82221/fastapi_playground

-    - [ ] Come up with a connection scheme of monad to the DAG.
+    - [ ] Come up with a connection scheme of monad to the DAG & to the execution API service.
     - [ ] Create a basic monad and the nested monad class.

 ## TorchMonad